Canal Place One

 Maintenance, Repairs and Alterations

-2. The condominium documents further require that permission be obtained from the Board of Trustees before undertaking any changes in a unit such as renovating your kitchen or bathrooms, installing hardwood floors, and so on (changes such as painting and decorating do not require prior approval).
+2. The condominium documents further require that permission be obtained from the Board of Trustees before undertaking any changes in a unit such as renovating a kitchen or bathroom, installing hardwood floors, and so on (changes such as painting and decorating do not require prior approval).
+If unsure if permission is required, please ask management (see Contact page).

-3. Changes involving electrical, plumbing, kitchen and bathroom upgrades all require building permits and the work must be done by contractors properly licensed by the Commonwealth of Massachusetts and who have both Liability and Workman’s Compensation insurance.
-Please contact the management about documentation required.
+3. Any changes involving electrical, plumbing, or kitchen and bathroom upgrades all require building permits (as well as Board permission) and the work must be done by contractors properly licensed by the Commonwealth of Massachusetts and who have both Liability and Workman’s Compensation insurance.
+Please contact the management about the documentation required.
 Be aware that these rules are not intended to hamper anyone in making improvements to their unit, but to safeguard everyone’s common investment in Canal Place.

-4. To avoid disturbance of other Residents, all alteration work must be performed between the hours of 8:00 AM and 5:00 PM, Monday through Friday.
-Special permission may be granted through the Management Company for work to continue after 5:00 or on Saturday and Sunday.
+4. To avoid disturbing other Residents, all alteration work must be performed between the hours of 8:00 AM and 5:00 PM, Monday through Friday.
+Special permission may be granted through the Management Company for work to continue after 5:00 or on Saturday and Sunday [Note: These hours are more restricted than those in the March 2007 Policies and Procedures; the change was part of the September 2007 amendment regarding unit modifications].

 Trash Removal and Waste Disposal